-“It’s not every day you get to experience a 360-degree view from the ceiling of the world.
+It’s not every day you get to experience a 360-degree view from the ceiling of the world.

-Trekking in Nepal:
+Trekking in Nepal

-In December, 2017, we embarked upon a 21-day, self-guided trek through the Himalayan mountain range of north-eastern Nepal that would leave us breathless – not only from the elevation gain but even more so from the incredible views.
+We embarked upon our own 21-day, self-guided trek through the Himalayan mountain range of north-eastern Nepal, which left us breathless – not only from the elevation gain but even more so from the incredible views.

 Most people who trek in the Khumbu valley of Nepal are on their way to Everest Base Camp to sleep in the shadow of the tallest mountain in the world.

-Gokyo Lakes trek:
+Gokyo Lakes trek

-It’s nestled right between a sparkling turquoise Gokyo lake (the third of six sacred Gokyo Lakes in this valley) and the Ngozumpa Glacier, the longest glacier in the Himalayas at 36 kilometers (22 miles).
+It’s nestled right between a sparkling turquoise lake – the third of six sacred Gokyo Lakes in the Gokyo Valley – and the Ngozumpa Glacier, the longest glacier in the Himalayas at 36 kilometers (22 miles).

 We spent three days in this isolated little village exploring the landscape while trying our best to keep warm.

 This climb is not, by any means, for the faint of heart – it shoots almost completely vertically up the steep rocky mountainside.
 The air became increasingly thin as we climbed higher.

 But every time we stopped to catch our breath, we were gifted with a view that dazzled our senses.

-Peak of Gokyo Ri:
+Peak of Gokyo Ri, Nepal